-Spend a year actively participating in school life in one of seven independent or four public schools in Massachusetts and Maine, earning an Initial teaching license and a Master of Education degree in either Early Childhood (PreK-2), Elementary (1-6), Middle School (5-8), High School (8-12), or Special Education (Moderate Disabilities PreK-8 or 5-12 or Severe Disabilities).
+Spend an exciting year actively participating in school life in one of seven independent or four public schools in Massachusetts and Maine, earning an Initial teaching license and a Master of Education degree in either Early Childhood (PreK-2), Elementary (1-6), Middle School (5-8), High School (8-12), or Special Education (Moderate Disabilities PreK-8 or 5-12 or Severe Disabilities).
 Learn more about this exciting experiential opportunity.

 In this program, offered in collaboration with a participating urban school district, you take courses and spend an internship year at a school, finishing with a Master's degree, Initial licensure in Elementary Education (1-6), and preparation to take the

 Massachusetts Tests for Educator Licensure in English as a Second